 Flying into Costa Rica for the first time was exciting.
 The hilly terrain of Central America dotted with farms and forests was completely foreign to us.
 It was March – apparently the hottest month for the beach areas west of Liberia.
 The landscape this time or year is of dried golden grasses and barren trees.
 While the area around Liberia and to the west are very much like a savanna, to the east, the landscape changes to lush green as the mountains rise to the clouds.
 On the flight back out of Liberia, I caught this shot of the Maderas Volcano which rises up from a giant lake in Nicaragua.

 We knew Costa Rica was very diverse, but we only had 7 days to explore and did not want to rush it.
 We like it hot, so decided to spend time in the beach towns to the west of Liberia.
 Since we had also just learned to surf in Puerto Rico, we sought out a beach to experience some of Costa Rica’s legendary surf.
 After some searching around, we decided to stay in Playa Grande.
-We found a great place on Airbnb that was basically an efficiency apartment attached to a house with a very well landscaped yard and a swimming pool.
+We found a great place that was basically an efficiency apartment attached to a house with a very well landscaped yard and a swimming pool.
 Best of all, it was about a 3 minute walk to the beach.
 This deluxe beach side apartment set us back $75 a night.
 Playa Grande is more secluded but there are plenty of amenities and towns close by.

 We rented a car which doubled in price to $50/day when the $25 mandatory insurance was added.
 We had already read up on the expensive rental cars, so this was no shock.
 What we were not certain about was whether we really needed a 4X4 vehicle.
 Being cheap, we decided to go with the compact economy.
 The car was interesting – a BYD F0, which I learned was a Chinese copy of a Toyota Aygo.
 Capable of carrying us and a surfboard, it was all we needed.
 Some roads were pretty much dirt and rock, and we mercilessly beat the crap out of the suspension.
 The car held up fine.
 And like us, most locals did not have 4X4 vehicles.
 I can imagine driving could be more dicey if you were in the cloud forests or there during the rainy season.